Driving Success by Measuring Content Marketing Metrics that Matter

-Content marketing is a relatively new school of thought in the marketing world, albeit one that’s making waves.
-The idea appears simple—create engaging, informative content that delights your audience and when they’re ready, they’ll convert to customers.
+Content marketing is a relatively new school of thought in the marketing world, albeit making waves.
+The idea appears simple—create engaging, informative content that delights your audience, and when they're ready, they'll convert to customers.
 Sounds great, right?
-But how do you know if it’s working?
+But how do you know if it's working?

-You’re putting time and energy into your content, staying up-to-date with your social media followers, being witty and engaging all over the place, yet you have no idea if any of this has led to a single new customer.
-Other than straightforwardly asking new clients where they heard about you, which isn’t exactly the data-driven answer your manager is drilling you for, what do you do?
+You're putting time and energy into your content, staying up-to-date with your social media followers, and being witty and engaging all over the place.
+Yet, you have no idea if this has led to a new customer.
+Other than straightforwardly asking new clients where they heard about you, which isn't precisely the data-driven answer your manager is drilling you for, what do you do?

 You measure metrics, of course.
 Even in the relatively nebulous arena of content, there are concrete markers you can use to gauge the success of your campaigns.
-And there are ways of taking even the most ephemeral metric and making it concrete for the sake of getting a measurement.
+And there are ways of taking even the most ephemeral metric and making it concrete to get a measurement.

-This rubric ensures that you and your team stay on track with your goals and that you have a way to judge their success as you work on them.
-Once you’ve set the goals and documented them thoroughly (going forward, this aids any new team members in getting up to speed quickly, as well as providing others outside of your team with a guide to your activities), it’s time to look at those content marketing metrics.
+This rubric ensures that you and your team stay on track with your goals and can judge their success as you work on them.
+Once you've set the goals and documented them thoroughly (in the future, this aids any new team members in getting up to speed quickly, as well as providing others outside of your team with a guide to your activities), it's time to look at those content marketing metrics.

 But first, a short sidetrack.
-You’ll be tempted to focus on vanity metrics.
-Don’t do that.
-There’s a time and a place for these metrics, but for our purposes today, the focus is going to be on solid, actionable metrics that are relatively easy to measure, as these are the ones that help move you toward your goals.
+You'll be tempted to focus on vanity metrics.
+Don't do that.
+There's a time and a place for these metrics, but for our purposes today, the focus will be on solid, actionable metrics that are relatively easy to measure, as these are the ones that help move you toward your goals.
 For reference, vanity metrics include:

 OK, with that out of the way, it's on to our top 5 content marketing metrics everyone should be measuring.